NORWAY TRIP GUIDE

 Stretching just 17 kilometers from Gudvangen to Aurland, the Nærøyfjord is one of Norway's most striking natural landscapes.
 At its narrowest point, the fjord is only 250 meters wide, with cliff walls rising up to 1,800 meters on either side.
 The water below ranges from deep steel-blue to green depending on the light, fed by waterfalls that tumble down the rock faces and partially freeze in February.
 This combination of geology and scale is what earned the Nærøyfjord its place on UNESCO's World Heritage List in 2005, alongside the Geirangerfjord as part of the West Norwegian Fjords designation.

 Traveling through in winter means avoiding the summer crowds entirely.
 Snow covers the surrounding peaks and clings to the cliffs, and the low winter sun casts long light across the water for much of the day.
-Small farms dot the hillsides at steep angles, many accessible only by boat — a reminder that people have lived and worked in this landscape for centuries.
+Small farms dot the hillsides at steep angles, many accessible only by boat.

 Flåmsbana

 The Flåm Railway covers just 20 kilometers, but descends nearly 900 meters in elevation, passing through 20 tunnels and gradients steep enough to require specially engineered braking systems.
 Construction began in 1924 and took 16 years to complete.
-The line runs from Myrdal station on the Hardangervidda plateau down through the Flåm valley to the shores of the Aurlandsfjord.
+You will take the ascending train from the Flåm valley up to the Myrdal station on the Hardangervidda plateau.

 Travel to Svolvær